How to write a thesis

 How can I develop and improve my thesis writing?

-The only really effective way to improve your writing is to practise, and you will see your own skills develop as you progress through the work.
+The only really effective way to improve your academic writing is to practise, and you will see your own skills develop as you progress through the work.
 Your tutor will give you some feedback on writing style and skill each time you submit a draft of a section for him or her to look at.
 There are three other approaches you can use to improve your writing:

 • Read as much as you can.
 Reading academic writing in journals or books will make you increasingly familiar with good (and poor) writing style.